What Does James 1:2 Mean?

 Clear Bible Translation

-Modern EnglishMy brethren, consider it all joy when you encounter various temptations;
+Modern EnglishMy brothers and sisters, consider it all joy when you fall into various temptations;

 King James Version